jstarrdewar/jstarrdewar.github.io/_posts/2013-11-02-what-would-a-4K-rift-look-like.markdown

 comments: true
 ---

-I’ve been stewing on the idea of a retina VR display, and I got interested in finding out what it would look like, and where the optics of the Oculus Rift become a limiting factor.
+I’ve been stewing on the idea of a retina VR display, and I got interested in finding out what it would look like, and if the optics of the Oculus Rift become a limiting factor.

 I had an idea: I can’t get ahold of a super-high resolution display, but my printer is certainly capable of producing much sharper images than the current Rift.
 So I decided to try printing out a high resolution rendering to see if I could make my own retina Rift.